 Divorce reform – provisions for no-fault divorce

-Earlier this year the Government announced plans to reform what is widely considered to be outdated divorce laws, in large part down to the work of Resolution.
+In 2020 the Government announced plans to reform what is widely considered to be outdated divorce laws, in large part down to the work of Resolution.
 This was a much-welcomed announcement.
 Not only are the current divorce requirements difficult for the couple involved but they make it harder for family justice professionals to help the couple resolve issues in a constructive and non-acrimonious way.

 Changes to the current law would allow couples to go through the divorce process without having to apportion blame, and without having to wait at least two years before they can divorce.
 In 2015, 60% of divorces in England and Wales were granted based on adultery or unreasonable behaviour.
 Interestingly, in Scotland where divorce law is different, this was only 6%.